equivalent/scrapbook2/archive/blogs/2016-02-10-rails-gets-redirected-to-wrong-host-when-nginx.md

 http://apidock.com/rails/ActionController/Base/default_url_options

-> Configuring  this in a controller is ok
+> Note: Configuring  this in a controller is ok
 > but better practice to configure it in `config/enviroments/qa.rb` like
 > `config.action_controller.default_url_options = { host: 'qa.ourapplication.it' }`.
 > Or if you really want to have it in a controller,  configure `config.x.app_host =`'qa.ourapplication.it'